 SA Cervix Screening Program

 One of the main tasks of the SA Cervix Screening Program (SACSP) is to encourage women to have a Cervical Screening Test every five years in line with the updated national policy.
-We target the general population of women, with particular emphasis on women who are either under-screened (four or more years overdue for a Pap smear or Cervical Screening Test) or never screened (women who have never had a Pap smear or Cervical Screening Test).
+This includes targeting the general population of women, with particular emphasis on women who are either under-screened (four or more years overdue for a Pap smear or Cervical Screening Test) or never screened (women who have never had a Pap smear or Cervical Screening Test).

 In recognition that Aboriginal women often have poorer health than non Aboriginal women, SACSP has a specific team working with Aboriginal communities across SA to promote Well Women's Screening Checks.